januszgrze/bitcoinrollups/website/websitecopy/bitvm.md

 Want to jump straight to the resources?
 Go [here]([htpps://bitcoinrollups.io/bitvm-resources).

+### The BitVM tl;dr

+The information on this page can get pretty technical.
+The short on BitVM is that it offers a major improvement to bridging and Layer 2 design on Bitcoin.
+It can likely bring us Optimistic rollups, and also make multi-sig bridge custodians effectively obselete.
+This improvement significantly decreases the trust assumptions Bitcoin users have to take on when interacting with Layer 2s, and it creates an entirely new design space of applications being built on Bitcoin.
+That's why it's one of the most covered topics in the technical Bitcoin community.

+We highlight what this means for rollups below, and also list a number of resources where you can learn more about BitVM.
+Our favorites to get started are this [blog by Tyler Whittle](https://mirror.xyz/twhittle.eth/zXzocAl-wWiMSBAzhKnd6w0AJsftqgPTUfnh115fVPM), this [tweet thread from Bob Bodily](https://twitter.com/BobBodily/status/1712305639366811997), and this [podcast episode on the Stephen Livera Podcast](https://www.youtube.com/watch?v=XxqQU6j6jI8).

+BitVM was introduced by the [ZeroSync team](https://zerosync.org/).

 ### What is BitVM

 The core idea of BitVM is to take computation off-chain with an on-chain fraud proving mechanism.
 Bitcoin Script is very simple, so to run more advanced programs, you need to run them off-chain and somehow prove that the computation was done correctly.
 To verify computation, BitVM uses a similar scheme to optimistic rollups - a prover (who executes the computation off-chain) makes a claim about the output of the computation.
 If this claim is disputed, the verifier can challenge it on the Bitcoin blockchain.
 The Bitcoin blockchain would only be used for disputes in this scheme.